sekharasahu/intelli_swift/README.md

 ## Step to test
 -------------------
 1. Once the app is up and running simply go inside the root folder and run the command
-$ sudo npm run test.
+$ sudo npm i.
+This will install the node_modules in local.
+Than $ sudo npm run test.

 This should execute the test suits automatically.
 Based on the OS of host machine commnads may very.